-- Browse the college Web site, where you're likely to find links to pages for student clubs and organizations. - Watch for club fairs, open houses, and similar activities on campus.
+- Browse the University of Saskatchewan website, where you're likely to find links to pages for student clubs and organizations. - Watch for club fairs, open houses, and similar activities on campus.
 Especially near the beginning of the year, an activity fair may include tables set up by many groups to provide students with information.
-Talk with the representatives from any group in which you may be interested. - · Look for notices on bulletin boards around campus.
-Student groups really do want new students to join, so they usually try to post information where you can find it. - Stop by the appropriate college office, such as the student affairs or student activities office or cultural center. - If you are looking for a group with very specialized interests, check with the academic offices of departments where many students with that interest may be majoring.
+Talk with the representatives from any group in which you may be interested. - Look for notices on bulletin boards around campus.
+Student groups really do want new students to join, so they usually try to post information where you can find it. - Stop by the appropriate university office, such as the student affairs or student activities office or cultural center. - If you are looking for a group with very specialized interests, check with the academic offices of departments where many students with that interest may be majoring. - Consider a wide variety of organizations.
+Some are primarily social; some are political or activist; some are based on hobbies (photography, chess, equestrianism, bird watching, video-gaming, computer programming); some involve the arts (instrumental music, choral singing, painting, poetry writing, drama club); some are forms of physical recreation (rock-climbing, ballroom dancing, archery, yoga, table tennis, tai chi, team sports); some focus on volunteerism (tutoring other students, community service projects, food drives); and others are related to academic or intellectual pursuits (nursing club, math club, chess club, engineering club, debate club, student literary magazine).
+For a full list of available student groups at the University of Saskatchewan, visit the Student Groups page. - Consider other forms of involvement and roles beyond clubs.
+Gain leadership experience by running for office in student government or applying for a residence hall support position.
+If you are looking for a job, consider what kinds of people you'll have the opportunity to interact with.
+Chapter 11 "Taking Control of Your Finances" will give you more tips for finding a job. - If the University of Saskatchewan doesn't have a group focused on a particular activity you enjoy yourself, think about starting a new club.
+Visit the University of Saskatchewan Students' Union to get started.